-Engineered wood floors constructed and built up with multiple layers of cross grain that are bonded together.
+Engineered Hardwoods are constructed and built up with multiple layers of cross grain that are bonded together.
 It consists of three to ten layers, called plies that are glued together.
 The upper layer is made of a real wood selected from various species.
 The lower layers are made of different types of wood and it could be natural wood or man-made wood like plywood.
 This multi-ply structure gives engineered wood superior stability, much greater than solid hardwood, which reduces shrinking and expanding when temperature and humidity change.
 The grains in each successive layer have a different orientation making the wood more stable and less prone to warping.
 Stability is the biggest advantage of an engineered hardwood over the solid wood floor, thus it could be installed Below, On or Above Ground Level.

 Engineered hardwood same as solid wood is available in pre-finished or unfinished, and can be find in all known species used in hardwood flooring industries along with many different finishes such as urethane finish or Oil Finish.